Last Updated on

 The updated Casper Original mattress is a great choice for anyone who doesn't have truly unique needs and wants to save a ton of money.

 But to be honest, it is not the highest-end mattress-in-a-box you can buy.
 There are better and more configurable alternatives like the Alexander from Nest Bedding and Loom and Leaf.
 But be prepared to pay more.

-So if you aren't too particular about firmness and motion transfer, then you can't go wrong saving a few bucks with Casper.
+So if you aren't too particular about the firmness and lack of bounciness, then you can't go wrong, saving a few bucks with Casper.

 Where to Buy

 How the Casper Mattress Compares

 See how the Casper mattress compares to other top online mattresses in the following in-depth matchups.